sa7mon/sa7mon.github.io/content/proxmox-migration/index.md

 [Tue Apr 22 14:41:43 2025] ACPI: \_PR_.C004: Found 2 idle states
 ```

-Some quick searching told me these logs were related to something called ["C-states"](https://en.wikipedia.org/wiki/ACPI#Processor_states).
-If your CPU does not understand or does not support the state that the ACPI system is requesting, it can cause system instability which results in weird, unstable behavior.
+Some quick searching told me these logs were related to something called "[C-states](https://en.wikipedia.org/wiki/ACPI#Processor_states)" which are essentially sleep states that the CPU cores can switch to in order to save power when the system is not under heavy load.
+If your CPU does not understand or does not support the state that the ACPI system is requesting, it can cause system instability that manifests in weird, unpredictable behavior.

-After fumbling though some GRUB config files and getting very confused, I eventually found there's a setting in the MSI BIOS named "Global C-state Control".
+After trying and failing to disable C-states via `systemd-boot` config files, I eventually found there's a setting in the MSI BIOS named "Global C-state Control".
 After disabling this setting, the server finally survived a full 24 hours!

+{{< figure src="IMG_1741.jpg" caption="A week and a half of troubleshooting later, one toggle was all it took" width="750px" alt="">}}

 # Wrapping Up

-This was a much larger project than I thought it would be.
-Ultimately, I was able to combine many of my hobbies which was very fun.
+Ultimately, this was a much larger project than I thought it would be, but I was able to combine many of my hobbies which was very fun.

 Here is the final parts list and cost breakdown